 If you have an electric shaver with an automated cleaning system, make sure you use it.
 If not, a rinse under hot water with liquid soap is usually good enough.

 Blades should be changed every 6-12 months or maybe less depending on the frequency of shaving and how much hair the blades have to remove during each shave.

 Shaving in the shower or at the very least using shaving gel or foam is one of the best tips for the perfect shave.
 The hectic lifestyle of the modern man often means that more and more of us are quickly dry shaving using an electric razor before work or engagement and often paying for it the next day.

 However, if you can invest in a shower mirror and develop the discipline to shave in the shower then you will probably wonder how you went without it for so long.

-In addition to being much more pleasurable to enjoy that hot water for a little longer, water actually softens your whiskers and even separates them somewhat, making it much easier to get the shape you want.
+In addition to being much more pleasurable to enjoy that hot water for a little longer, water softens your whiskers and even separates them somewhat, making it much easier to get the shape you want.

-Shaving in a wet environment may seem like just another item to add your to cleaning routine, but the fact still remains that it is one less thing to do once you are out of the shower and dry.
+Shaving in a wet environment may seem like just another item to add your to cleaning routine, but the fact remains that it is one less thing to do once you are out of the shower and dry.

 All these electric shavers are the best seller and top-rated on Amazon and even in the local market.
 So anyone above buy which you think is best for your shave.
 In the end, we include the 2 best electric shavers for women.
 Happy Shaving…!